microsoft/powerbi-visuals-sampleslicer/doc/UsingAdvancedFilterAPI.md

     };
 ```

-Please note the strings "general" and "filter" correspond to the entry we added to capabilities.json file as follows:
+Please note the strings "general" and "filter" correspond to the entry we added to [*capabilities.json*](/capabilities.json) as follows:

 ![](/doc/images/advanced-filter-api-in-capabilities.json.PNG)